 Shark Tank Air Date: 03/09/12 – Season 3 – Episode 8

 Nardo’s Natural was founded by four brothers: Kyle, Danny, Keith and DJ Mastronardo.
-Nardo’s hand-made organic skin care products started as beauty products distributed to spas, salons, hotels, and resorts.
+Nardo started as beauty hand-made organic products for skin care distributed to salons, spas, hotels, and resorts.